 Windows on the upper floor should match historic windows on adjacent building in size, shape, number and location.
 They should be single, wood, double-hung windows.
 The upper windows and their placement help to establish a rhythm down the street.
-The configuration of the windows can be one-over-one; they do not have to be six-over-six or two-over-two, but if multi-light arrangements are chosen the sashes must be actual divided lights, not snap in mullions.
+The configuration of the windows can be one-over-one; they do not have to be six-over-six or two-over-two, but if multi-light arrangements are chosen, they must be true divided lights, not snap in mullions.